eaccx/kyruus/README.md

 2. Build the image with ```sudo docker build -t esteban/kyruus .```
 3. Execute with ```docker run -v $(pwd)/src/main/resources:/usr/resources esteban/kyruus /usr/resources/sample1.csv City``` for example

-In this case I choose to map host's sample resources to the container.

-Another possibility is to pass the csv as input stream to ```docker run``` and modify the application to work with the system stream instead of a file path.
+In this case I choose to map host's sample resources as a volume in the container, but another possibility would have been to pass the csv as input stream to ```docker run``` and modify the application to work with the system stream instead of a file path.

+## Running tests

+Test can be run with ```mvn clean test```

+Tests scenarios are written in Gherkin, located at ```src/test/resources/com/kyruus/CsvSort.feature``` and executed by Cucumber and Junit